ctokx/varolcagdastok/posts/post19.md

 1.  **Iterative Optimization (Gradient Descent):** This approach starts with a random set of weights and iteratively adjusts them in the direction that most steeply decreases the cost function.
 The **ADALINE learning rule**, a form of stochastic gradient descent (SGD), updates the weights after each data point based on the prediction error for that point.
 This method is versatile and can be applied to a wide range of models, but it requires tuning a learning rate and can be slow to converge.

 2.  **Analytical Solution (The Normal Equation):** For linear regression with a least-squares cost function, a unique, closed-form solution exists.
-By taking the derivative of the cost function with respect to the weights `w` and setting it to zero, we can directly solve for the optimal weights:
+By taking the derivative of the cost function with respect to the weights $w$ and setting it to zero, we can directly solve for the optimal weights:

+    $$
-    `w_ls = (XᵀX)⁻¹Xᵀy`
+    w_{ls} = (X^TX)^{-1}X^Ty
+    $$

-    Here, `X` is the `N x (M+1)` design matrix (where each row is a data point) and `y` is the vector of target values.
-This equation, known as the normal equation, provides an efficient, one-step solution, though it requires computing a matrix inverse, which can be computationally expensive if the number of features `M` is very large.
+    Here, $X$ is the $N \times (M+1)$ design matrix (where each row is a data point) and $y$ is the vector of target values.
+This equation, known as the normal equation, provides an efficient, one-step solution, though it requires computing a matrix inverse, which can be computationally expensive if the number of features $M$ is very large.

 ## The Problem of Overfitting and the Need for Regularization